|Phone Number:||(203) 582-5362|

-The all-time winningest coach in Quinnipiac women’s basketball history, Tricia Fabbri, recently completed her 18th season on the Bobcats’ sideline and upped her career total to 273 victories.
-In 2012-13, Fabbri guided the Bobcats to their third straight 20-win season, second straight appearance in the conference championship game and their third straight trip to a postseason tournament as Quinnipiac advanced to the WNIT for the third time in program history.
+The all-time winningest coach in Quinnipiac women’s basketball history, Tricia Fabbri, recently completed her 19th season on the Bobcats’ sideline and upped her career total to 294 victories.
+In 2013-14, Fabbri guided the Bobcats to their third straight 20-win season, second straight appearance in the conference championship game and their third straight trip to a postseason tournament as Quinnipiac advanced to the WNIT for the third time in program history.

-The successful 2013-14 campaign came on the heels of a season of firsts for the Quinnipiac women’s basketball program, which featured a Northeast Conference Championship title.
-Fabbri led the Bobcats to their first 30 win season in program history, also an NEC first as well, which included a perfect 18-0 through the regular season.
-Quinnipiac garnered the No. 1 overall seed in the tournament, making their 13th NEC Tournament appearance in March.
-The Bobcats defeated Bryant, Mount St. Mary’s and then Saint Francis University in the championship game and earned their first NCAA Tournament bid since joining the NCAA’s highest division.
+The successful 2013-14 campaign came on the heels of a season of firsts in 2012-13 for the Quinnipiac women's basketball program, which featured a Northeast Conference Championship title.
+Fabbri led the Bobcats to their first 30-win season in program history, also an NEC first as well, which included a perfect 18-0 record through the regular season.
+Quinnipiac garnered the No. 1 overall seed in the tournament, making their 13th NEC Tournament appearance in March 2013.
+The Bobcats defeated Bryant, Mount St. Mary’s and then Saint Francis University in the title game to earn their first NCAA Tournament bid since joining the NCAA’s highest division.